DATES / RATES

 Grytviken is now home to the excellent South Georgia Museum managed by

 the South Georgia Heritage Trust.
-This is also the final resting place
+Grytviken is also the final resting

 Our